CHINESE NEW YEAR 2015 (The Year of the Sheep)

 Hong Kong Visual Arts Centre

-All post offices will be closed from February 10th to 13th, with the exception of the General Post Office at Connaught Place, Central and Airport Post Office, which will open on February 11th to 13th.
+All post offices will be closed from February 19th to 21st 2015, with the exception of the General Post Office at Connaught Place, Central and Airport Post Office, which will open on February 20th and 21st.
 The business hours of these two post offices will be from 9am to 5pm and 8am to 5pm respectively.

-On February 10th, the first day of the Chinese New Year, one mail collection will be made for the posting boxes of the General Post Office, International Mail Centre Post Office, Kowloon Central Post Office and Tsim Sha Tsui Post Office.
-On February 11th and 12th, one mail collection will be made for the posting boxes of the General Post Office and Airport Post Office.
-On February 13th, one mail collection will be arranged for street posting boxes in accordance with the public holiday arrangements advertised on the boxes.
+On February 19th, the first day of the Chinese New Year, one mail collection will be made for the posting boxes of the General Post Office, International Mail Centre Post Office, Kowloon Central Post Office and Tsim Sha Tsui Post Office.
+On February 20th and 21st, one mail collection will be made for the posting boxes of the General Post Office and Airport Post Office.

 PUBLIC PARKS AND PLAYGROUNDS